 Ft.
 Amanda State Memorial

-One reservable shelter house, large wooded picnic area, tables, grills and restrooms.
-Also a 1/2 mile hiking trail, historical interpretive signs, fishing access to the Auglaize River, Fort Amanda Monument and horseshoe courts.
+One reservable shelter house, large wooded picnic area, tables, grills, water and restrooms.
+Also a 1/2 mile hiking trail, historical interpretive signs, fishing access to the Auglaize River, Fort Amanda War of 1812 Monument.

-Three large reservable shelters (3), large picnic area with tables and grills, 1 acre pond (fishing), 2 miles of hiking/cross country ski trails, paved hiking/biking trail (connected to the Rotary River Walk), water and restrooms, concrete cornhole boards, horseshoes, volleyball courts and playground equipment.
+Three large reservable shelters (3), large picnic area with tables and grills, 1 acre pond (fishing), 2 miles of hiking/cross country ski trails, paved hiking/biking trail (connected to the Rotary River Walk), water and restrooms, concrete cornhole boards, horseshoe courts, sand volleyball courts and playground equipment.

 Hermon Woodlands Metro Park

-The 71 acre park was purchased and developed through an estate gift from Carole Hermon and with a state grant and private donations.
-The park features 2 miles of improved trails through the woodlands and a Story Book Trail.
+This park was purchased and developed through an estate gift from Carole Hermon and with a state grant and private donations.
+The park features 2 miles of improved trails through the woodlands. a children's "ImagiNature" playscape, and a Story Book Trail.
 Pet are allowed on the trails (must be leashed).
 Two log structure/enclosed shelters (24'x48') open by reservation, which include sliding windows with screens, serving counters, electricity, nine 6-ft picnic tables inside and four 6-ft picnic tables outside beneath covered patio.
 A children's nature playscape, modern restrooms, water and is handicap accessible.